Representation varieties of algebras with nodes: Moduli spaces of representations

-\begin{example} Let $Q$ be any quiver, $A=\kk Q / \rad^2 \kk Q$, and $\theta$ a weight for $Q$.
-Define a quiver $Q^\theta$ by: \begin{itemize} \item deleting vertices $x$ and all incident arrows to $x$ if $\theta(x)=0$; \item deleting all arrows with head $x$ if $\theta(x)>0$; \item deleting all arrows with tail $x$ if $\theta(x)<0$. \end{itemize} Then $Q^\theta$ is an acyclic (in fact, bipartite) quiver and we have a natural identification $\rep_A(\bd)^{ss}_\theta = \rep_{\kk Q^\theta}(\bd)^{ss}_\theta$ for any dimension vector $\bd$.
-Thus moduli spaces for radical square zero algebras are always equal to moduli spaces for some bipartite quiver without relations.
-(Note that this does not immediately follow from the corresponding equivalence of module categories, since a morphism of varieties may be bijective without being an isomorphism.) \end{example}
+\begin{example} Let $Q$ be any quiver, $A=\kk Q / \kk Q_{\geq 2}$, and $\theta$ a weight for $Q$ which is not identically zero.
+Define a quiver $Q^\theta$ by: \begin{itemize} \item deleting vertices $x$ and all incident arrows to $x$ if $\theta(x)=0$; \item deleting all arrows with head $x$ if $\theta(x)>0$; \item deleting all arrows with tail $x$ if $\theta(x)<0$. \end{itemize} Then $Q^\theta$ is an acyclic (in fact, bipartite) quiver and Proposition \ref{prop:nodemoduli} implies that $\cM_A(\bd)^{ss}_\theta = \cM_{\kk Q^\theta}(\bd)^{ss}_\theta$ for any dimension vector $\bd$.
+Thus any moduli space for a radical square zero algebra is equal to a moduli space for some bipartite quiver without relations. \end{example}